 Once you establish your self-managed superannuation fund, several tasks need to be carried out.
 The required number of tasks will vary from one fund to the other, depending on the circumstances.
-But there are particular administrative responsibilities that every SMSF has to fulfil each year.
+But there are particular administrative responsibilities that every SMSF has to fulfill each year.

 Before we start, let us be very clear about the list.
-This list covers the general tips and excludes specific trustee and investment-related responsibilities, and for your personal situation, you must seek advice from professional SMSF consultants.
+This list covers general tips and excludes specific trustee and investment-related responsibilities, and for your personal situation, you must seek advice from professional SMSF consultants.

 Whenever you set up your self-managed superannuation fund, it will be mandatory to lodge a combined regulatory return and fund income tax.
-This combined thing is termed self-managed superannuation fund annual return.
+This combined thing is termed a self-managed superannuation fund annual return.
 It needs to be lodged every year with the Australian Taxation Office.

 Valuations of fund assets are necessary.
 They are required to complete the annual return and financial statements for the SMSF and member benefits reporting.
 One important point you should note here is that the valuation should remain effective at the reporting date.
 In most cases, this date falls on 20 June every year.